bioinformatics-ua/biocreativeVII_track2/README.md

 ### Installation

+First, make sure you have [Anaconda](https://www.anaconda.com/products/individual) installed for creating the `biocreative` conda environment with the Python 3.6.9 version.
-It is recommended to execute the `setup.sh` file in order to install all the dependencies and download the official datasets.
-By default the script will use python3.6.
-However, if not installed, you can try with a different version changing the `setup.sh` file.
+Then, run the `setup.sh` file in order to (1) create the conda environment and install the dependencies, and (2) download the required datasets.

 ```
 $ ./setup.sh